can contribute towards a cash grants for one household to purchase essentials for one month

 Islamic Relief began working in the Occupied Palestinian Territories in 1997, providing life-saving emergency aid and crucial nutritional, educational and psychosocial support to families in the region.

 Our teams are providing emergency medical assistance, bedding, food vouchers and other essential aid to displaced families and those most in need.
-A donation of £100 can provide emergency medical operations.

 Islamic Relief is calling for international aid to support rebuilding damaged infrastructure, strengthening health and electricity networks and providing psychosocial support.